East Valley Partnership: History

 In 1980, The Wall Street Journal noted that the East Valley of metropolitan Phoenix was one of the most vibrant growth centers in the United States, with extremely high residential and commercial market potential.
 Located on the periphery of Phoenix, the East Valley stood in the shadow of the superior political clout of Phoenix with little united strength to win government funding or allocations for the seven individual cities comprising the East Valley.
 In the spring of 1982, a group of influential business leaders held the first meeting to create guidelines for an aligned coalition that became the East Valley Partnership.

 An executive committee was formed and appointed a selection committee to identify a list of influential leaders from the East Valley.
 The initial group was nonpartisan and represented the needs of the region.
 By early 1983, the East Valley Partnership had become a functioning body made up of legislators, city and county officials, business leaders and city leaders.
 Several primary concerns were identified.
 Among the concerns were transportation, court system decentralization, water, economic development, and human services.

 While the East Valley Partnership was originally conceived as a small, restricted group of top leaders, today it has broadened to include leading individuals from all areas of business, education, government and civic enterprise united as an entity representing the interests of the East Valley.
 The East Valley Partnership, recognizing that more can be accomplished by working together, now regularly collaborates with Phoenix, the western portion of the Valley and Pinal County leaders in a wide range of issues.

 East Valley Profile

 The East Valley of Greater Phoenix, Arizona comprises fifteen communities and is one of the most dynamic regions in the country with record-growth since 1980.
 In fact, there has been almost one million new residents since the 1990 census.
 The East Valley currently has nearly 655,000 households in its trade area, and is expected to grow to nearly 736,000 households by 2015.

 This unprecedented growth has resulted in the following: Young, higher income residents; a culture that values education; high educational attainment; an influx of a highly skilled and talented workforce; a consumer base of over $36 billion; over 62,000 business establishments; science and research-based companies; and new infrastructure and transportation networks.

-A strong collaboration of civic leaders, policymakers, business leaders and educational leaders are working to foster a strong, vital economy and preparing for greater global competition.
+Civic leaders, policymakers, business leaders, and educational leaders collaborate on economic development and preparation for global competition.